seerge/g-helper/README.md

 ## NEW (and experimental) features

 1. Set Power limits (PPT) for Total (APU + dGPU) and CPU.
-2. Anime matrix control thanks to [Starlight](https://github.com/vddCore/Starlight)
+2. Anime matrix control thanks to [Starlight](https://github.com/vddCore/Starlight) + some tweaks from my side

 ## Main features